r3da/stratux-webHud/README.md

 ![Image of UpsideDown](https://github.com/N129BZ/stratux-webHud/blob/master/readme_images/upsideDown.png)

-There are also key events that are active in javascript, for performing most of the functions exposed by Stratux's REST interface.
+There are also keydown events that are trapped in javascript, for performing most of the functions exposed by Stratux's REST interface.
 Currently, these will only work when viewing the HUD screen on your laptop/desktop:

     "c" or numeric keypad "1" will [C]age AHRS
     "a" or numeric keypad "2" will calibrate [A]HRS